temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 Workflows are where you configure and organize the execution of Activities.
 You define a Workflow by writing a Workflow Definition using one of the Temporal SDKs.

-With the Temporal Go SDK, you define a Workflow like you would define any other [exported Go function](https://tour.golang.org/basics/3).
-Your Workflow function can accept input values and return a result.
+You write a Workflow using one of the programming languages supported by a Temporal SDK.
+This code is known as a *Workflow Definition*.

+In the Temporal Go SDK, a Workflow Definition is an [exported function](https://go.dev/tour/basics/3) with two additional requirements: it must accept `workflow.Context` as the first input parameter, and it must return `error`.
+Your Workflow function can optionally return another value, which you'll often use to return the result of the Workflow Exeuction.
+You can learn more in the [Workflow parameters](https://docs.temporal.io/application-development/foundations/#workflow-parameters) section of the Temporal documentation.

 Create the file `workflow.go` in the root of your project and add the following code to create a `GreetingWorkflow` function to define the Workflow: